trisulnsm/apps/analyzers/save_binaries/README.md

 Install this app and immediately start dumping potentially malicious binaries transferred via HTTP to `/tmp/savedfiles`

+## Features
+1. Files of ANY size  are extracted
+2. Streaming mode uses minimum memory
+3. Actual payload of the file is examined.
+Cant be cheated by fake Content-Type

 ## Installing - enable FileExtraction

 1. Open the Probe Config `/usr/local/etc/trisul-probe/domain0/probe0/context0/trisulProbeConfig.xml` file